 Unemployment Insurance is for people actively searching for jobs.
 Disability is for people who cannot work.
 The two programs contradict each other; they are not interchangeable.
 You’re either looking for work or you can’t work — apply for the program applicable to your situation.

-One of the key requirements for collecting Unemployment Insurance is that you must be ready, willing, able and available to work.
+One of the key requirements for collecting unemployment benefits is that you must be ready, willing, able and available to work.
 This requirement is consistent no matter what state you live in.

-If a judge or an SSA analyst sees that you are attempting to collect benefits from both programs, you will have some explaining to do, and chances are you will be unsuccessful at it, meaning you will be denied benefits from one program or the other.
+If a judge or an SSA analyst sees that the SSDI applicant is attempting to collect benefits from both programs, you will have some explaining to do, and chances are you will be unsuccessful at it, meaning you will be denied benefits from one program or the other.

 This is only partially accurate.
 You may show some income, but SSA will not even evaluate your claim if you are working and earning income over a level that is considered “substantial gainful activity.”
 This amount is currently $1,090 per month before taxes.
 If you show income over this amount, you will be issued a technical denial and SSA will not even consider your medical evidence.